Colonel Patrick Ogilvie of Inchmartine1

 Lt.-Col. Sir George William Abercromby of Birkenbog, 8th Bt. was born on 18 March 1886.1 He was the son of Sir Robert John Abercromby of Birkenbog, 7th Bt. and Florence Anita Eyre Coote.1 He married Eleanor Anderson, daughter of Sir Arthur Robert Anderson, on 17 January 1935.2 He died on 9 September 1964 at age 78, without issue.3

-He succeeded to the title of 8th Baronet Abercromby, of Birkenbog, co.
+He succeeded as the 8th Baronet Abercromby, of Birkenbog, co.
 Banff [N.S., 1636] on 24 July 1895, and 'of Forglen House, co.
-Banff.1' He was educated at Eton College, Windsor, Berkshire, England.2 He fought in the First World War, where he was mentioned in despatches.2 He gained the rank of Lieutenant in the service of the Scots Guards.2 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1917.2 He held the office of Deputy Lieutenant (D.L.) of Banffshire in 1928.2 He gained the rank of Lieutenant-Colonel in the service of the 6th Battalion, Gordon Highlanders.2 He gained the rank of Brevet Colonel in the service of the 6th Battalion, Gordon Highlanders.2 He held the office of Justice of the Peace (J.P.) for Banffshire between 1930 and 1961.2 He was Honorary Colonel of the 6th Battalion, Gordon Highlanders in 1931.2 He held the office of Lord-Lieutenant of Banffshire between 1946 and 1964.2 He lived at Forglen House, Banffshire, Scotland.1
+Banff.1' He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He fought in the First World War, where he was mentioned in despatches.2 He gained the rank of Lieutenant in the Scots Guards.2 He was awarded the Distinguished Service Order (D.S.O.) in 1917.2 He held the office of Deputy Lieutenant (D.L.) of Banffshire in 1928.2 He gained the rank of Lieutenant-Colonel in the 6th Battalion, Gordon Highlanders.2 He gained the rank of Brevet Colonel in the 6th Battalion, Gordon Highlanders.2 He held the office of Justice of the Peace (J.P.) for Banffshire between 1930 and 1961.2 He was Honorary Colonel of the 6th Battalion, Gordon Highlanders in 1931.2 He held the office of Lord-Lieutenant of Banffshire between 1946 and 1964.2 He lived at Forglen House, Banffshire, ScotlandG.1

 Citations